 Wait until your home closes to make any big transfers, deposits or withdrawals.
 Your loan approval is based on the financial picture painted at the time of application.
 Any changes you make — adding or taking away money — will impact that.
 Generally, anything more than $500 will leave you with some explaining to do.
 You’ll need to submit a letter documenting the source of the money, along with proof.

 Lenders are on the lookout for loans that need to be paid back, so if you receive a monetary gift, consider waiting to deposit it or be prepared to get a letter from the gift-giver stating you won’t need to pay back the amount.

 Even after you’ve received final approval, confirm with your lending agent before moving money to pay closing costs.

 During the mortgage loan process, change — even good change — could set you back.
 Avoid a change in job status that will cause a lender to question your financial stability.
-Full time to part time, salary to commission, and employee to contractor could all raise red flags.
+Going from full time to part time, salary to commission, and employee to contractor could all raise red flags.

 Changes in the other direction, like moving from part-time to full-time employment or taking on a new role at the same company, shouldn’t impact your ability to close, but err on the safe side and consult your lending agent before making any changes.

 To a lender, a car represents more debt.
-It doesn’t matter if you can lock in a great interest rate or the car is well within your means: Big changes in your debt-to-income ratio — and cars qualify as big — will, at the very least, delay the process.
+It doesn’t matter if you can lock in a great interest rate or if the car is well within your means; big changes in your debt-to-income ratio — and cars qualify as big — will, at the very least, delay the process of buying a home.

-Ready to purchase a home?
 Congrats!
-Be sure to keep your Farm Bureau agent in the loop so they can help you protect one of your most important purchases, and ensure you are covered.
+Be sure to keep your Farm Bureau agent in the loop so they can help you protect one of your most important purchases.